justKD/React-Typescript-Rollup-and-Documentation-App-Starter/README.md

 ---

+## Dev Instructions

-## Remove this section once you've updated the template for your own project.
+### Remove this section once you've updated the template for your own project.

 #### Bundling Template Instructions